HRV Filter Replacement and Change: Cost, Grades, and Reset

 Larger homes were occasionally installed with twin-fan units.
 Each fan requires its own filter.

 HRV's published replacement interval for Classic and AirSense positive pressure systems is two years.
-This appears in their warranty document and on their shop product pages.
+This appears on their shop product pages.

 There is an inconsistency within HRV's own published material.
-The AirSense FAQ page on the HRV website states a twelve-month interval.
-The warranty document states two years.
-The warranty document is the authoritative source.
+The AirSense FAQ page on the HRV website states a twelve-month interval, while the shop pages state two years.

 Every other major NZ ventilation brand recommends twelve months.
 The HVAC Shop, which supplies compatible filters for both generations, notes on their product pages that filters last between twelve and twenty-four months depending on the environment, a range that reflects NZ roof cavity conditions rather than a fixed two-year cycle.